ortus-docs/coldbox-docs/recipes/building_rest_apis.md

 http://www.example.com/api/user
 ```

-GET /api/user will return a representation of all the users.
+* GET /api/user will return a representation of all the users.
 It is permissible to use a query string to control pagination or filtering.
-POST /api/user/ will create a new user
+* POST /api/user/ will create a new user
-GET /api/user/53 will return a representation of user 53
+* GET /api/user/53 will return a representation of user 53
-PUT /api/user/53 will update user 53
+* PUT /api/user/53 will update user 53
-DELETE /api/user/53 will delete user 53
+* DELETE /api/user/53 will delete user 53

-Note: GET, PUT, and DELETE methods should be idempotent which means repeated requests to the same URI don't do anything.
+> **Info** GET, PUT, and DELETE methods should be idempotent which means repeated requests to the same URI don't do anything.
 Repeated POST calls however, would create multiple users.

 In ColdBox, the easiest way to represent our "/api/user" resource is to create a handler called "user.cfc" in the /handlers/api/ directory.
 In this instance, ColdBox will consider the "api" to be a handler package.
 Here in my handler, I have stubbed out actions for each of the operations I need to perform against my user resource.
 /handlers/api/user.cfc
 component {